15 October 2020, 09:00-18:00

 The concluding plenary will focus on lessons learned and outlook on how connectivity between global and regional human rights mechanisms can be strengthened in concrete areas.

 Due to restrictions related to the COVID-19 pandemic, the conference will follow a hybrid format.

 Those participating online will be able to interact with panelists and ask questions during the discussions.

-You need to register until 5 October 2020 via this Google Form to attend the various sessions of the conference – plenaries and working groups – and indicate, for each session, whether you wish to follow it in Geneva or online.
+Registration deadline extended to 11 October 2020, due tu continued demand, via this Google Form to attend the various sessions of the conference – plenaries and working groups – and indicate, for each session, whether you wish to follow it in Geneva or online.